-- Preview Email Newsletter

 Upcoming Lecture: 'Why Development Becomes Harder: The Political Economy of the Possible'

 On Tuesday, March 31, Muhamad Chatib Basri will deliver a lecture titled: "Why Development Becomes Harder: The Political Economy of the Possible."
-In it, Basri will explain how slower growth, rising economic insecurity, and structural shifts in the labor market work to reshape the pol more PR
+In it, Basri will explain how slower growth, rising economic insecurity, and structural shifts in the labor market work to reshape the political foundations of reform -- ultimately definin more PR

 University of California-Davis: 2025-26 Chancellor's Fellows Rise to the Top (10)